University-of-Delaware-IT-RCI/iptracking/README.md

 To influence the locating of the libyaml library, the `libyaml_ROOT` variable can be set to the installation prefix of the library.
 Likewise, discovery of the PostgreSQL library can be influenced by setting `PostgreSQL_ROOT`.

 Unlike most CMake projects, the `CMAKE_INSTALL_PREFIX` will default to the root directory, not `/usr/local`.
-This will place the YAML configuration file in `/etc/iptracking.yml`, the named pipe at `/var/run/iptracking.fifo`, and the executables in `/usr/sbin`.
+This will place the YAML configuration file in `/etc/iptracking.yml`, the socket file at `/var/run/iptracking.s`, and the executables in `/usr/sbin`.

 As an example, consider the `cmake` command used to generate the build system on our Caviness cluster: